 “Fake Plastic Trees” Song Meaning: A World Built on Lies

 “Fake Plastic Trees” cuts deep into what it feels like to live in a world where everything feels cheap and staged.
-From plastic relationships to artificial success, the lyrics show how exhausting it is to keep pretending.
+From plastic relationships to artificial success, it shows how exhausting it is to keep pretending.

 Songs Like “Fake Plastic Trees”